ktorio/ktor-documentation/topics/server-requests.md

 the [.receiveMultipart()](https://api.ktor.io/ktor-server/ktor-server-core/io.ktor.server.request/receive-multipart.html)
 function and then loop over each part as required.

+Because the data in a multipart request is processed in order, you can’t directly access a specific part without going through the parts sequentially.
+Moreover, a multipart request can contain various parts of different types, such as form fields, files, or binary data, which need to be handled differently.

 The example below demonstrates how to receive a file and save it to file system:

 ```kotlin